Seteeri/Particle/README.md

 Originally, this project was attempted in Python and Common Lisp but became only possible with PicoLisp, because *all* data is based on cons cell structures retained during runtime, which allows the interface and data to be homoiconic.
 For example, a C array would break this principle (for interop, they can be symbolized through a number, i.e. pointer).

-One interesting implication is when characters (string data) are input via keystrokes, they exist as cons cells so there is no reading or parsing.
+One interesting implication is when characters (`str`) are input via keystrokes, they exist as cons cells so there is no reading or parsing.
 Consequently, there is no conventional GUI as all data exists in the same domain; it is not separate from the underlying data like in conventional programs (it is possible to build a conventional GUI).

-Currently, the core REPL/UI is being developed.
-Afterwards, the window manager and PIM will be developed, which will make it more generally useful.
+Currently, the shell is being developed.
+Afterwards building upon that, the window manager and PIM will be developed, which will allow interaction with existing programs, end-user functionality, and integration on other platforms.

 Plans are to initially support Linux and Android.
 Windows requires WSL or virtualization; Mac requires the latter.
 Once Pil21 is done (LLVM-based), a native solution can be provided.
 The Pinephone is also on the way ;)